Carty Salmon: Australian Natives' Association

 Charles Carty Salmon joined the South Yarra branch of the Australian Natives' Association ANA in 1894, and was immediately elevated to the board of directors.
 He was elected Chief President in 1898.

 Punch magazine commented cynically that Carty Salmon also aligned himself with the 'rising young men' in the House who were 'using the Australian Natives Association as a ladder to climb on'.
 He joined the association in 1894, and his 'pleasant drawing-room manner of speaking' soon made him 'a leading figure in the councils of the A.N.A.'
 Punch also noted that his election in 1898 as chief president of the ANA was 'great luck for Carty'.
 'That year was the year of the referendum over Federation, and he was able to achieve a great reputation as a Federalist through the efforts of the association over which he presided'.
 A close examination of Carty Salmon's record as chief president does not disprove this judgement.

-Marriage

-In 1900 Carty Salmon married Nancy Anne Harris, whose father had been Mayor of Sydney.
-In 1901 Salmon moved into federal politics.